Geek4IT/Geek4IT.github.io/_posts/2014-6-8-Clean-Code.md

 ISBN: 0132350882 READ: 2014-06-8 RATING: */10

+This is a book talking about writing clean,readable,functional and best practice pattren codes.

 ###Chapter 1: Clean code
 - Straightforward to make it hard for bugs to hide
 - First make it work -> Make it clean and work